GeeLaw/bibtex-ts/docs/TeX.md

 This namespace has an abstract class `SimpleHandler`.
 It is a sufficient template to handle most TeX rendering you need in a `.bib` file.
 A handler can be created by deriving the class and implementing `EatXxx` methods and `Finish` method.
 However, it's usually not worth the effort to directly implement `SimpleHandler`.

+The namespace also has a method `ToPlainText`, which takes a `string` and returns a `string`.
+This method simply creates a new instance of `TextRenderer` class with its argument and returns whatever `TextRenderer.Render` returns.
+It converts a TeX string into a plain string.

 ## `SimpleRenderer` class

 The `SimpleRenderer` class is an example of how to use `SimpleHandler`.
 It implements a basic recursive TeX handling template.
 The handler tokenises the character stream, asks its derived class in a structural way to render the content.